-Alternatively one year concentrations are offered in most subspecialty areas with a traditional one year fellowship to follow.
+The preferred traditional clinical track is a five-year program consisting of a three-year core curriculum followed by a focused fourth year that is part of one of our many two-year programs/fellowships that are offered.
+Alternatively, one-year concentrations are offered in most subspecialty areas with a traditional one-year fellowship to follow.
 Programs can be individualized in conjunction with the program director.

 Core curriculum includes basic and advanced instruction in radiological procedures and image interpretation of all radiological subspecialties.
 This includes time spent at the Philadelphia Veterans Affairs Medical Center and Penn Presbyterian Medical Center.
-Both of these institutions are a short walk from HUP and are staffed by faculty, residents and fellows from the University of Pennsylvania system.
-In addition, there is a three-month pediatric radiology rotation at the world-renowned Children's Hospital of Philadelphia (CHOP) and a four-week rotation on radiological pathology at the American Institute for Radiologic Pathology in Silver Springs Maryland.
+Both of these institutions are a short walk from the Hospital of the University of Pennsylvania (HUP) and are staffed by faculty, residents and fellows from Penn Medicine.
+In addition, there is a three-month pediatric radiology rotation at the world-renowned Children's Hospital of Philadelphia (CHOP) and a four-week rotation on radiological pathology at the American Institute for Radiologic Pathology in Silver Springs, Maryland.

 Flexible Fourth Year Option

 The program offers a flexible fourth year.
 Residents can begin a two-year fellowship in one of the following disciplines: Neuroradiology, Cardiothoracic Imaging, Oncologic Imaging, Women's Imaging, Musculoskeletal Imaging, Abdominal Imaging or Pediatrics.
 The year is structured in ten four-week blocks and will allow residents to develop broad clinical, radiological, and basic scientific expertise as well as research competence in the chosen subspecialty.
 Relevant rotations outside radiology (in the clinic) are important component of these programs.